Janet Jackson

 Jackson in 2015 Janet Damita Jo Jackson (born May 16, 1966) is an American singer, songwriter, actress, and dancer.
 She is noted for her innovative, socially conscious and sexually provocative records, as well as elaborate stage shows.
 Her sound and choreography became a catalyst in the growth of MTV, enabling her to rise to prominence while breaking gender and racial barriers in the process.
 Lyrical content that focused on social issues and lived experiences set her reputation as a role model for youth.

-The backlash from the 2004 Super Bowl XXXVIII halftime show controversy resulted in an industry blacklisting under the direction of Les Moonves, then-CEO of CBS.
+The release of her seventh studio album ''All for You'' in 2001 coincided with Jackson being the subject of the first ''MTV Icon'' special.
+By the end of the year, she joined her brother Michael as one of the few artists to score ten number-one singles on the ''Billboard'' Hot 100.
+However, the backlash from the 2004 Super Bowl XXXVIII halftime show controversy resulted in an industry blacklisting under the direction of Les Moonves, then-CEO of CBS.
 Jackson subsequently experienced reduced radio airplay, televised promotion and sales figures from that point forward.
-After parting ways with Virgin Records, she released her tenth studio album ''Discipline'' (2008), her first and only album with Island Records.
+After parting ways with Virgin Records, she released her tenth studio album ''Discipline'' (2008), her only album with Island Records.
 In 2015, she partnered with BMG Rights Management to launch her own record label, Rhythm Nation, and released her eleventh studio album, ''Unbreakable'', the same year.
 Since then she has continued to release music as an independent artist.

-Showing 1 - 20 results of 149 for search 'Jackson, Janet, 1966-', query time: 0.10s Refine Results
+Showing 1 - 20 results of 153 for search 'Jackson, Janet, 1966-', query time: 0.22s Refine Results

 1. 1